meghavinasb/Road-Type-Classification-for-GNSS-Toll-System/README.md

 - **Traditional Tolling**: Drivers pay a fixed fee at toll booths, often overpaying for unused road sections.
 - **GNSS Tolling**: Drivers are charged only for the exact distance they travel, ensuring fairness.
 This distance-based charging eliminates the issue of paying for road sections that aren't used.

-# Road Classification Using Machine Learning

-## Overview
-This project classifies roads into two categories: **Highway** and **Service Road** using a machine learning model trained on a synthetic dataset.
-The goal is to assist in various GNSS (Global Navigation Satellite System) applications where road type information is crucial for route planning, autonomous driving, and safety.

 ## Key Features
 - **Binary Road Classification**: Distinguishes between highways and service roads based on input data.